 Can you play as anyone in Watch Dogs: Legion?

 Yes, you can.
 While the story and basic gameplay loops are fairly straightforward, this particular mechanic will make Watch Dogs: Legion stand out.
 There are thousands of characters roaming the streets of London, and they can all be recruited to help in the fight against DeadSec.
 If your character is properly upgraded, you can do side quests for anyone you want to recruit to gain there trust and add them to your DeadSec region.

 While there is a permadeath mode, this is something players will have to opt into.
-Otherwise, your operatives will just go to the hospital or get arrested if they are captured.
-But you can free them early if you have a doctor or police officer in your Legion.
-It's one of the most exciting and ambitious features in a AAA game in some time and has some awesome dynamic storytelling abilities.
+Otherwise, your operatives will just go to the hospital or get arrested if they are captured, but you can free them early if you have a doctor or police officer in your Legion.
+It's one of the most exciting and ambitious features in a AAA game in some time and has some awesome dynamic storytelling implications..